Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 They were all full of bugs, mostly incomplete, and featured “upgrades” for mobile that couldn’t be turned off while playing on a desktop.
 And worse, my beloved childhood game has been reduced to a _10 FPS_, bug-addled game that was clearly ported by someone who barely understood what they were doing and just threw it on the site so they could say it was there.
 It was one of the worst experiences I’ve had in a while.

 I went through this journey in 2021 and told myself that it would absolutely get better in the future.
 It’s 2025 now, and nothing has changed.
-The games are in the same state they were in back then, and it feels like Neopets as a whole is a ship on fire that is attempting to put out by spitting on it.
+The games are in the same state they were back then, and it feels like Neopets won't be putting any time into fixing these games soon.
 And I thought to myself: Surely it can’t be too hard to fix this mess of a game?
 And I was right, _sorta_.

 To get to the bug fixing, I would have to get through multiple layers of… _JavaScript Deobfuscation_.